Course Registration Information

 Academic Honors.
 Kenrick Seminary awards the honor of “With Honors” for those who achieve a cumulative GPA of 3.80 or better for courses taken for the degree.
 The notation will be published on graduation programs, diplomas and transcripts.

 The Glenski Award. is named after Sister Zoë Glenski (†2006), a Daughter of Charity, who taught Church history at the seminary for 35 years.
-This award is given at Convocation to students who write an excellent thesis and have achieved a cumulative GPA of 3.80 or higher.
+This award is given at Convocation to students who write an excellent thesis and have achieved a cumulative GPA (through the end of fourth year Fall semester) of 3.80 or higher.
+To be considered for the award, seminarians must complete their thesis by the end of the Fall semester in the fourth year.

 Grade Reports.
 Grade reports are issued at the end of each semester.
 The first semester reports are placed in the student’s mailbox, the second semester grade reports are generally mailed to the student about the first week in June per their request.
 A copy of each report is also sent to the student’s Bishop or Religious Superior.A student who is indebted to the Student Store, the Library, or the Seminary (for his tuition, or any other charges) will not receive his grade report or be allowed to register for the following semester.
 His transcript of record will be so tagged until this debt is cleared.
 If the debt is not cleared when grade reports are issued at the end of the semester, the student’s Bishop or religious Superior is notified by letter.
 A copy of this letter is given to the student.